Police: 22,000 Travelers Crossed the Karama Crossing

 The police, along with all security and civil agencies in the General Administration of Crossings and Borders, provided several facilitation and services to all citizens, including coordination for (4) medical cases for travel between both sides of the crossing in Palestinian ambulances.

-Weather Conditions: Clear and Relatively Hot Weather
+Weather Conditions: Extremely Cold Weather